adpalas/iwil/README.md

 * Utilizes Node.js and MongoDb

-* This can be done more quickly by creating a subscription with Cloud IDE service [GoormIDE](https://ide.goorm.io/).
+* This can be setup quickly by creating a subscription with Cloud IDE service [GoormIDE](https://ide.goorm.io/).
 	* This service will provide free containers that contain Ubuntu and node.js pre-installed.

 ## Built With